 When patients come to spend time with us, we cannot know in advance what they will need, or how they will react to our suggestions or treatments.
 Every day is new.
 We have the privilege of treating a number of delightful patients from Europe – they have come a long way to see us, but every day they need to report to us how they responded to what we did yesterday, so we can formulate the treatment program for today.
 Those responses change from day to day, and so do treatments.

-Although we may know what my first day’s treatment will consist of, their response will alter what we do next.
+Although we may know what a first day’s treatment will consist of, their response will alter what we do next.
 We might start with one type of intravenous treatment and switch to another, or add another medication, or reduce the dose, or increase the dose, or add Frequency Specific Microcurrent or the neurofeedback, or a wide variety of detoxification options – all based on their individual response.

 This description is a microcosm of the treatment program: a constantly shifting, changing response to each being as they begin or complete each phase of our program.
 That response requires that both the patient and the practitioner communicate as clearly as possible on a regular basis and that each is ready to re-think or change what we are doing as the clinical picture evolves.
 When we do this we find that the vast majority of the time good things happen (but not always on our time table).
 The best results happen when we both (patient and practitioner) have the flexibility to optimally respond to changes as they arise.